How To Control CPU Fan Speed on Laptop and PC Windows 10/11

 Method 4.
 Buy an External Fan Hub To Control CPU fan Speed on a PC

-Most of the software that increases fan speed only support built-in CPU fan and case fans.
+Most of the software that increases fan speed only supports built-in CPU fans and case fans.
 What if you have installed additional aftermarket PC fans?
 Buying an external fan controller for the PC will be the best option in this case.

 Of course, this method is only applicable on a desktop computer because the laptop doesn’t support fan speed controllers.
 For laptops, buy the best laptop cooling pads.